 Les Gammas existent.
 (The Gammas exist.)
 Non, les Gammas n’existent pas.
 (No, the Gammas do not exist.)

 On and on.

-But an Italian friend reassured me that the TV show did exist and then someone uploaded the first episode on YouTube.
-Which must have reassured a few of my generation that they weren’t losing the plot.
+But an Italian friend reassured me that the TV programme did exist; then someone uploaded the first episode online.
+Which must have reassured a few people of my generation that they weren’t losing the plot!

 The Gammas are aliens who land on Earth, specifically in France.
 But rather than your typical Martians, they look like prehistoric humans with very long hair, all the way down to their feet.

 In spite of their primitive appearance, they have superhuman powers and, above all, they’re very quick at learning to speak French with perfect diction!

 The slow and repetitive dialogue makes the programme suitable for beginners and, at the same time, it adds to its grotesque atmosphere.

 By learning to communicate with the (French) humans they encounter, these bizarre-looking creatures indirectly become our profs de français.

 Indeed, they were my first French teachers from outer space!